 Being a Parent of a Child with ADHD

-When times are tough it can even become difficult for us to remember some of these positive traits ourselves.
-Our children's positive aspects can become completely buried under power struggles, worry, and guilt.
+When times are tough it can become difficult for us to remember some of these positive traits ourselves.
+Our children’s positive aspects can become completely buried under power struggles, worry, and guilt.

-Every once in a while, take some time to reflect on your child's strengths, and make sure that your child is able to recognize his or her own strengths as well.
-Help your child to feel good about these strengths, and while you're at it, remember to recognize your own strengths as a parent.
+Every once in a while, take some time to reflect on your child’s strengths, and make sure that your child is able to recognize his or her own strengths as well.
+Help your child to feel good about these strengths, and while you’re at it, remember to recognize your own strengths as a parent.
 Too often, parenting a child with ADHD can leave us feeling inadequate, frustrated, and a failure.
-Remember, these children can be difficult to raise for even the best of parents.
+Remember, these children can be a challenge for even the best of parents.

 While the dreams that we have for our children and many of our feelings may not be different from those of other parents, we learn quickly that parenting a child with ADHD can offer many challenges, frustrations, and sometimes even heartbreak.
 Again, these are not easy children to parent!
 When one member of a family has ADHD, the stress on the entire family increases.
 As parents, we need to accept this reality and structure our lives accordingly.